bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] No usage of component scanning using the @Component annotation
 - [ ] No usage of JavaConfig
 - [ ] Dependencies must be injected in configuration file or using @Resource
+- [ ] No usage of both @Resource and XML-based injection for the same property in a bean
 - [ ] No usage of  @Autowired as it injects by type and does not work with ServiceLayerTest
 - [ ] Overriding of beans is based on aliases not bean ids whereever possible
 - [ ] Copy and paste of complete bean definitions is not prefered to overriding using the parent attribute